Find Affordable College Courses

 New York, NY

 A rank of #5 on this year’s list means Hunter College is a great place for foreign languages and linguistics students working on their bachelor’s degree.
-Hunter is a fairly large public school located in the city of New York.
+Hunter is a very large public school located in the city of New York.

 Women make up 79% of the foreign languages and linguistics majors at the school.